ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 Consider posting a brief announcement in places where your users or contributors are likely to see it:

-- Social media (e.g., Mastodon, Bluesky, LinkedIn) using specific hashtag like #RStats.
+- Social media (e.g., Mastodon, Bluesky, LinkedIn) using specific hashtags like #RStats.
 - Community forums, mailing lists, Slack/Discord channels relevant to your language/ecosystem.

-rOpenSci [list "New maintainers" issues in our website](https://ropensci.org/help-wanted/), we shared on our social media and in our newsletter.
+For example, rOpenSci [list "New maintainers" issues in our website](https://ropensci.org/help-wanted/), we shared on our social media and in our newsletter.

 ## Make the Package Contributor-Friendly